ballerina-platform/module-ballerina-http/docs/proposals/error-handling.md

 ### DefaultErrorInterceptor
 `DefaultErrorInterceptor` is a `ResponseErrorInterceptor` which will be added by the Listener as the first interceptor in the interceptor pipeline.
 Hence, any error which is not handled by other error interceptors will be handled by this error interceptor.
-Following is how the internal default error interceptor is defined
+Following is how the internal default error interceptor is defined.

 ```ballerina
 service class DefaultErrorInterceptor {